Updated on July 28, 2022

 Smoothness

 Microfiber sheets are well known for their smoothness.
-One might even say that microfiber sheets are silky smooth.
+One might even say that they are silky smooth.
 This gives them a truly delicate feel.

 Color retention